Changi Airport: Construction

+Terminals

 Passenger terminals

 Changi Airport has four main passenger terminals arranged in an elongated inverted "U" shape with Jewel in the centre of the "U" shape.
 Currently, the airport has a designed total annual handling capacity of 85 million passengers.

 There is also a privately run luxury terminal called the JetQuay CIP Terminal.
 It is similar to the Lufthansa First Class Terminal at Frankfurt Airport, but is open to all passengers travelling in all classes on all airlines with an access fee.

 The short-lived Budget Terminal was opened on 26 March 2006 and closed on 25 September 2012 to make way for Terminal 4.